Tom Jernstedt: USA basketball

-Jernstedt first became associated with USA Basketball in 1975, serving as a member of its Council.
-Jernstedt was vice president for men from 1976-1980 and served another stint as vice president for men from 1992-1996.
-He was USA Basketball's vice president from 1997-2000 and was the organization's president from 2001-04.
+Jernstedt first became associated with USA Basketball in 1975, serving as a member of its council.
+Jernstedt was vice president for men from 1976 to 1980 and served another stint as vice president for men from 1992 to 1996.
+He was USA Basketball's vice president from 1997 to 2000 and was the organization's president from 2001 to 2004.
 Under Jernstedt's tenure, the men's basketball team had disappointing results with a sixth-place finish in the 2002 FIBA World Championship and a bronze finish at the 2004 Olympics, leading to changes in how the team was selected.